Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/ghosthands-comet-tv.md

 - **Bulk** 2; **Usage** held in 2 hands

 The barrel of this long rifle is translucent in places, forming a swirled pattern along the metal, and its stock is formed of crimson wood.
-Ghosthand's Comet is a +4 major striking beast‑bane SoM greater impactful SoM advanced firearm with a range increment of 300 feet.
+Ghosthand's Comet is a +4 major striking [beast‑bane](compendium/equipment/items/bane-som.md) greater impactful advanced firearm with a range increment of 300 feet.
 It deals `5d8` force damage and has the backstabber, concussive, kickback, and fatal d12 traits.
 As a star gun, Ghosthand's Comet runs on magic and doesn't use ammunition or black powder.
 The weapon is silent when fired.

 ```ad-embed-ability
 title: **Activate** [F](rules/core-rulebook/chapter-9-playing-the-game.md#Actions "Free Action") envision